Do you want to get to know the Faculty of Philosophy and Educational Sciences ? What degrees do we offer?

 In order to be admitted to this Master’s Degree, in addition to holding an official university degree that allows access to the Master’s, students from non-English-speaking countries who also come from the education system of a country whose language is not English, must provide a B1 English level, as defined in the Common European Framework of Reference for Languages (CEFR) classification.
 On the other hand, in order to be admitted to this Master's Degree, in addition to holding an official university degree that allows access to the Master’s, students from non-Spanish-speaking countries who also come from the education system of a country whose language is not Spanish, must provide a C1 Spanish level, as defined in the classification of the Common European Framework of Reference for Languages, or, alternatively, a B2 Spanish level and C1 English level, similarly defined.
 However, in the latter case, students who come from education systems where English is the language of instruction will be excluded from the requirement of C1 English level.

+The training of those involved in the definition and development of education policies and in the various levels of management of educational institutions requires a training that enables, in turn, the appropriate qualification and professionalization, to influence the improvement of its quality.
+It is clear the existent social, political and technical demand for the managers of the education systems, in addition of some leadership of their environment, to have knowledge, skills and techniques aimed to respond to the situations and challenges that those functions require.
 We consider that in education participate professionals who have degrees in different areas of knowledge.
 For this reason, this Master’s doesn’t have any restriction regarding to the degrees for accessing to the same.
 However, for the purpose of admission, will be prioritised those who have professional experience in the field of education, as well as those graduated in the degrees, Diplomas or licenciaturas (former Spanish undergraduate degree) in Teaching (with different specialities), Social Education, Pedagogy or Psychological Pedagogy (or its foreign equivalents),

 It is considered interesting, although is not a requirement for accessing, some professional experience (or at least internships) in the proper areas of the Master’s, as can allow to the student to a significant understanding of the competences of the same.